Nominations now open for the 2019 Government Innovation Awards

 What projects have been picked in the past?

-You can also look to previous years (when the Public Sector Innovation awards were known as GCN's dig IT Awards) for a better sense of what our judges have considered true examples of innovation in government IT:
+To get a better sense of what our judges have considered true examples of innovation in government IT, check out the 2018 winners.

-So please be thinking about the Public Sector Innovations throughout government that you believe are worthy of a Government Innovation Award and be sure to submit your nominations.
+So please be thinking about efforts throughout government that you believe are worthy of a Government Innovation Award and be sure to submit your nominations.
 And don't forget about the Rising Stars and Industry Innovators -- you can find more details about the full awards program at GovernmentInnovationAwards.com

 Troy K. Schneider is editor-in-chief of FCW and GCN, as well as General Manager of Public Sector 360.